asynthe/plug-pass/README.md

 Private Key
 `$ gpg --output public.pgp --armor --export-secret-key <name/email>`

+## Importing a key
+_note_: If you import a private key, the public key will be imported too.

+`$ gpg --import public.asc`
+`$ gpg --import private.asc`

+# Shared password-store
+For each individual folders, add a `.gpg-id`

 ## Adding a new user to shared password-store
 Add the user key to the `.public-keys` directory.
 `$ gpg --import .public-keys/*.asc`